 Some weeks after going online, in the summer of 1982, the clandestine code in the pipeline control program asserted itself.
 Disguised as an automated system test, the software instructed a series of valves, turbines, and pumps to increase the pipeline’s pressure far beyond its capacity, putting considerable strain on the line’s many joints and welds over a period of time.
 One day, somewhere in the cold loneliness of Siberia, the overexerted pipeline finally succumbed to the pressure.

 As satellites for the North American Aerospace Defense Command (NORAD) watched from orbit, a massive explosion rocked the Siberian wilderness.
 The fireball had an estimated destructive power of three kilotons, or about 1/4 the strength of the Hiroshima bomb.
 Initially NORAD suspected a nuclear test, but there was only silence from the satellites which would have detected the telltale electromagnetic signature.
-US military officials who were not privy to the Farewell Dossier activities were understandably concerned about the event-- one of the largest non-nuclear blasts ever recorded-- but the CIA quietly assured them that there was nothing to worry about.
+US military officials who were not privy to the Farewell Dossier activities were understandably concerned about the event—one of the largest non-nuclear blasts ever recorded—but the CIA quietly assured them that there was nothing to worry about.
 It would be fourteen years before the real cause of the event would be revealed.

 It was impossible for the CIA to predict which section of the pipeline would fail once their trojan horse released its payload, but fortunately the failure occurred in a remote location.
 In spite of the massive energy that was released when the line ruptured and ignited there were no injuries or deaths reported.
+But the Soviet economy itself was severely injured by the blast.
+When investigators in the USSR eventually discovered that the event had been triggered by sabotaged software, the KGB leadership were furious, but unable to lodge any official protest regarding the deliberate defect since that would also expose their own large-scale espionage efforts.

 Upon realizing that the CIA was serving imitation intelligence, the other recent problems with US-derived designs were no longer so mysterious.
 Given the dramatic results of the pipeline bug, all of the burgled Western technology was immediately cast under suspicion, a situation which mired the Soviet’s borrowed progress in a pit of uncertainty and suspicion.